 I became stronger, leaner, and more physically fit than I’ve ever been in my life.

-But I also severely injured my knee and will likely need surgery in 2018.
+But I also severely injured my knee and will likely need surgery.

 From this, I learned that flexibility and longevity are equally as important as strength and stamina.